pdidev/test_env/README.md

 ## Spack-based images

-These images are based on a minimal Ubuntu 18.08, with spack and all dependencies installed through spack.
+These images are based on a minimal Ubuntu with spack and all dependencies installed through spack.

 The images are named as: `ghcr.io/pdidev/spack/${deps_version}/${compiler}/${mpi}/${level}` With the following parameters:
 * `deps_version`:
-  - `oldest`: dependencies use the oldest versions supported by PDI,
+  - `oldest`: everything is installed with the 0.18 release of spack,
-  - `latest`: dependencies use the latest versions available in spack at the time of generation,
+  - `latest`: everything is installed with the latest development version of spack,
 * `compiler`:
   - `gcc`:   using GCC compiler,
   - `clang`: using clang for C/C++ and gfortran for Fortran,